dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ### 2.1 - create a cube helper

+I then have another helper that makes use of the create canvas texture helper by calling it and using the resulting texture that is returned for the map property of the basic material that is used for a mesh.
+I then just use the box geometry constructor for the geometry of the mesh, and return the mesh.

 ```js
 // create a cube the makes use of a canvas texture
 var createCube = function () {